 Culture After Dark: The Best Museum Late Night Openings

 The museum’s gorgeous evening openings are so popular that they've now had to introduce ticketed entry.
 Navigate this densely-packed treasure-trove – with its works by Hogarth, Canaletto, Turner and Rubens – by beautiful flickering candlelight.
-Every month the Soane Late focuses on a different highlight of their curated content.
-The next is 'An Invitation to view the Belzoni Sarcophagus, and other antiques, by Lamp Light', and tickets include access to the Egypt Uncovered exhibition plus two specially-mixed cocktails.
+Every month the Soane Late focuses on a different highlight of their curated content – their November event includes candlelit architectural drawing and guided tours of the museum's collection.

 Is there anyone who has walked around this gallery and not felt, at least once, the itch to try their hand at portraiture?
-Well, the most regular feature of the NPG’s Late Shifts is its weekly drop-in drawing session, so you can take action in the very place where inspiration strikes.
+Conveniently, the most regular feature of the NPG’s Friday Lates is its weekly drop-in drawing session among the portraits.
 Each session is led by a different artist and all the necessary material is provided.
-The Late Shift also provides film screenings, lectures, and DJs whose multi-genre sets are tailored to the artwork around them.
-There’s a Late Shift bar, but attendees can also get a drink at the Portrait Restaurant for a great view of the city.
+There are also a variety of film screenings, lectures, and DJs whose multi-genre sets are tailored to the artwork around them.
+Attendees can get a drink at the specially installed bar, or alternatively the Portrait Restaurant for a great view of the city.

 The Victoria & Albert Museum